Wednesday, September 04, 2024

 How not to argue against the Economic Calculation Problem

 The Economic Calculation Problem is a serious, possibly fatal, problem for claims that socialism can increase well-being.
-It posits that planners cannot make rational decisions about resource management without prices formed by profit maximisation by private owners of factors of production.
-So in other words you need a free market, at least in capital, land and labour to maximise the accomplishment of goals, even socialist goals like good houses for everyone.
+It posits that planners cannot make rational decisions about resource management without prices formed by profit maximization by private owners of factors of production.
+So in other words you need a free market, at least in capital, land and labor to maximize the accomplishment of goals, even socialist goals like good houses for everyone.

-Similarly just because socialists aren't trying to maximise money but the provision of needs that doesn't mean you don't need to plan rationally.
+Similarly just because socialists aren't trying to maximize money but the provision of needs that doesn't mean you don't need to plan rationally.
 The ECP isn't about trying to be rich, it's about trying to achieve the goals planners are trying to achieve with the limited means available.
-It doesn't matter if the planner is trying to maximise yachts and private planes for his employers as possible or food and shelter for the hungry.
-Optimisation is still possible and desirable.
+It doesn't matter if the planner is trying to maximize yachts and private planes for his employers as possible or food and shelter for the hungry.
+Optimization is still possible and desirable.

-Imagine a world where everyone agrees everyone can have anything, and work is strictly voluntary but they recognise a social duty of the able to create more than they consume.
+Imagine a world where everyone agrees everyone can have anything, and work is strictly voluntary but they recognize a social duty of the able to create more than they consume.
 How do you decide whether to use create more solar panels or increase transmission efficiency to get more power?
-Or should you discourage people from doing the activities that consumer power?
-All approaches reduce total utility, the first two by diverting resources from other useful endeavours the last by reducing the enjoyment of the people, that enjoyment being the goal of the whole thing.
+Or should you discourage people from doing the activities that consume power?
+All approaches reduce total utility, the first two by diverting resources from other useful endeavors the last by reducing the enjoyment of the people, that enjoyment being the goal of the whole thing.
 Without factor prices you can't tell what's more expensive OR what's more valuable, and they are different things.
 If you increased solar power when reducing transmission losses would be use less valuable resources or vice versa people have less access to goods.
-If you encouraged people to use less electricity when generating more is the most efficient way to produce more happiness again, you're failing to optimise what you're trying to optimise.
+If you encouraged people to use less electricity when generating more is the most efficient way to produce more happiness again, you're failing to optimize what you're trying to optimize.

 Profit-maximisers however know enough to quote a price, which is all you need to assess whether to use this resource or another.
 Profit-maximisers will not price perfectly of course, that's why losses happen, but they have both the information and the incentive to make a good estimation of actual value.